rfsilva1/covid19clustering/README.md

 The code was developed by Roberto Fray da Silva and Fernando Xavier

+Reference of the paper: XXX (reference of the paper) To cite this repository: XXX (reference of the paper)

 ## To Do (further research, out of the scope of this paper):
 - optimize code for deployment in production (there are several parts of the code that can be improved)
 - deploy code for daily clustering